Get theAvaTradeGo App Now

 - How to trade with ROC Indicator strategy?Since the ROC indicator is a momentum indicator displayed as a histogram it is very easy to read and interpret.
 When it is above zero it shows upward price momentum, and when it is below zero it indicates downward price momentum.
 The further away from zero the indicator moves, the stronger the momentum of the price move.
 Traders can use this information either to confirm trend changes, or to inform them when a trend is gaining or losing momentum.
 The ROC is considered to be a confirming indicator and is typically used in conjunction with other indicators.

 - How do you read the ROC Indicator?The ROC Indicator is typically used to confirm price moves or detect divergences, as well as being used to determine when markets are overbought or oversold.
 Reading the ROC indicator is fairly simple.
 When it is above the zero line and moving higher it indicates the trend is getting stronger.
 However if it rises too far, say to the +3 level, that could indicate an overbought market.
 If it is falling back towards the zero line it indicates slowing momentum and a potential change in trend.
 The same is true but reversed when the indicator is below zero.

 Here is why you should trade using the ROC indicator at AvaTrade:

 - Numerous Indicators – Combine the ROC with any other indicator of your choice from a selection of over 150 technical analysis tools available at AvaTrade.

-- Multiple Assets – Pick out trade opportunities using the ROC on over 1,000 assets available at AvaTrade that include Forex, Stocks trading, Indices, Commodities and Cryptocurrencies.
+- Multiple Assets – Pick out trade opportunities using the ROC on over 1,000 assets available at AvaTrade that include Forex, Stocks, Stock Market Indices, Commodities and Cryptocurrencies.